 Does LPG Damage Your Engine?
-Is LPG Bad for Engine Life?
+LPG vs Petrol Engine Life

-Let’s look at the facts so that you can make an informed decision…
+Let’s look at the facts about LPG vs petrol engine life so that you can make an informed decision…

 LPG prevents pre-ignition (knocking)